Explore a variety of characterization activities in upper elementary with this Character Traits Booklet.

 #2 | Character Drawing Activity

-Turn this same idea into a multi media project by having students research and print off inspiration for their character trait to build out a poster with their character in a scene.
+Turn this same idea into a multi-media project by having students research and print off inspiration for their character traits to build out a poster with their character in a scene.

 #3 | Character Trait Gallery Walk